 Community Festivals.
 For more than 40 years, UCAO has been a major presence at community festivals in the Central Ohio region: Columbus International Festival, A World A’Fair in Dayton, and the Westerville Arts Festival.
 We look forward to many more events to share our love of Ukrainian culture and raise awareness of Ukraine.

 Ukrainian Relief Initiative.
 In light of the crisis in Ukraine in the winter of 2013-2014, UCAO launched the Ukrainian Relief Initiative (URI) in September 2014 with the purpose of raising monetary and goods donations to be sent to volunteers and families displaced or affected by the conflict.
 In 2022, our efforts have been doubled as the needs of Ukraine have reached critical proportions because of the Russian invasion.

 Community Events.
 Over the years, UCAO has sponsored theater, music, and dance groups, art competitions, and wine tastings.
 We have invited authors, filmmakers, artists, and scientists to speak and have screened documentaries and movies.
 Our goal is to keep Ukrainian culture alive and well in Columbus.

 We also regularly mark historical or cultural events or figures important to Ukrainian tradition, such as Taras Shevchenko, the Chornobyl disaster, and the Holodomor of 1932-1933.
-See the Events page for details on the Holodomor Commemoration, November 20.
+See the Events page for details.

 Sviatyi Mykolai (St. Nicholas).
 We have been honored by visits from Sv.
 Mykolai in recent years.
 He has arrived accompanied by angels, as well as a mischevous devil, but always bearing chocolates and clementines for the good children of Columbus.